francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 not replace it by any means.
 A QUIC endpoint MAY ignore every received repair symbol and MAY not perform any symbol recovery at all.
-The FEC mechanism is only intended to allow a receiver recovering faster from packet losses on the network channel if it values the timeliness of data delivery.
+The FEC mechanism is only intended to allow a receiver recovering faster from packet losses on the network if it values the timeliness of data delivery.